-The Milsom School of Music is built upon the teaching practices of partners David Milsom (violin, viola) and Ruth Milsom (piano, aural, theory), each with over 20 years' experience of individual and group tuition.
-In addition, David and Ruth have close collaborative links with a number of other teachers in Sheffield and actively encourage their pupils to pursue a broad and varied musical education.
+The Milsom School of Music was founded in 2006, merging the teaching practices of partners David Milsom (violin, viola) and Ruth Milsom (piano, aural, theory).
+David and Ruth now have a combined half century+ of experience in individual and group tuition, ensemble playing and accompanying.
+The School works as a collaborative with a number of other teachers in Sheffield and actively encourages pupils to pursue a broad and varied musical education.

 Students of all ages and abilities are taught in one-to-one lessons, which forms the cornerstone of teaching and learning.
-In addition, from time to time we put on workshop sessions in performance presentation skills, and aural skills (based around the ABRSM and Trinity-Guildhall exam requirements).
+In addition, from time to time we put on workshop sessions in performance presentation skills.
 We also mount informal concert opportunities in which pupils, whether beginners or more experienced players, have the opportunity to perform in front of family and friends in a relaxed and supportive environment.

 Both former graduates of the Music Department of the University of Sheffield, David and Ruth Milsom have been active in Sheffield as performing musicians and instrumental teachers for at least twenty years.
 David is a Senior Lecturer in Music at the University of Huddersfield, where he has responsibility for teaching performance in a large range of different contexts, as well as performing regularly with fellow staff and students as violinist, violist, and conductor.
 Ruth is a very experienced piano teacher and accompanist, as well as a freelance research assistant and desktop publisher, often working with David on performance and academic projects.
 You can read more about them elsewhere on this site.